-Students and scholars may apply to work one-on-one with an English Language Tutor on a quarterly basis rather than (or in addition to) English language classes.
-Working with a tutor gives students the opportunity to get personalized feedback, and to focus on specific linguistic skills and language functions.
-Tutoring can be especially helpful for very advanced learners, as well as those with very low proficiency.
+Tutoring provides students with the opportunity to work one-on-one with a trained English language tutor on a quarterly basis throughout the academic year.
+Working with a tutor allows students to receive personalized feedback, and to focus on specific linguistic skills and language functions.
 Students meet with their tutors once a week for 30 minutes throughout the academic quarter.
-Students direct their own learning, and should come prepared to discuss their goals at the first session.
-Activities might include practice in conversation, pronunciation, listening, and giving presentations; SPEAK or Versant test preparation; mock interviews; reviewing written work to find patterns of errors; cultural discussion, and more.
+Students complete an intake assessment and needs assessment at the beginning of the quarter to identify communicative strengths, weaknesses, and needs.
+In conjunction with the tutor, students create a set of learning goals for the quarter.
+Weekly in session clinical work is based on those goals, and might include practice in conversation, pronunciation, listening, and giving presentations; SPEAK or Versant test preparation; mock interviews; reviewing written work to find patterns of errors; cultural discussion, and more.

 Please note that all of our services (tutoring, group classes, and NativeAccent™ online software) are now offered as non-credit courses.
 These courses will appear on student transcripts: the possible grades are "satisfactory" and "unsatisfactory".
 Although students will receive a grade, the grade will not affect GPA.
 Because these courses carry zero-credit, they will also not affect student courseloads.
 Non-students, including faculty, postdocs, staff, and visiting scholars, will be registered unofficially as auditors.
 Both students and staff/scholars must register for services through English Language programs.